The abandoned railway line is now rife with Mist, and the dwelling place of many fell beasts.”

 Op Sector 36

 Go immediately around the corner to your right and destroy the Battery Mimic feasting on the power cables.
 There is another Battery Mimic on the bottom floor so quickly make your way down the pathway and down the stairs to the bottom floor and kill it.
 Go back out to the Great Eastern Passage and continue southward until you reach the next area.
-There are a few smaller enemies that will get in your way.
+There are a few smaller enemies that you will need to take care of.

 Special Op Sector 3